rayshift/magiatranslate/README.md

 `adb.exe -s device install --abi arm64-v8a -r -d .\MagiaTranslate_v2.2.6_v110.apk`

 ## Further reading
-- The server source code is currently not public.
-In order to change the server being used, edit the URLs in the smali file `smali/MagiaNative/app/src/main/java/io/kamihama/magianative/RestClient.smali`.
+- The server source code is now public at https://github.com/rayshift/kamihama-server - in order to change the server URL, edit the URLs in the smali file `smali/MagiaNative/app/src/main/java/io/kamihama/magianative/RestClient.smali`.
 You can also recompile the smali file by loading the MagiaNative project in Android Studio, editing `RestClient.java`, and compiling with this plugin: https://github.com/ollide/intellij-java2smali
 - The hooking library used is https://github.com/jmpews/Dobby.